ddavignon/MyReads/README.md

 2. `cd MyReads` then run `npm install`
 3. `npm start` to start the app then navigate to http://localhost:3000/ on your local machine

+## Demo

+A demo of the app can be found at https://my-reads-b5720.firebaseapp.com/